Get $mart!™ is a financial literacy program brought to you by the Suffolk University Law School Office of Financial Aid.

 Speak with Janice Evans, Office of Financial Aid, at Suffolk University Law School

-Janice Evans has worked in the field of financial aid, managing Direct Loan and other student loan programs, for 15 years.
-At Suffolk University Law School, she is the Assistant Diretor of Financial Aid and manages the Direct Loan Program and the Loan Repayment Assistance Program (LRAP) for students who enter legal careers in public service.
+Janice Evans has worked in the field of financial aid, managing Direct Loan and other student loan programs, for almost 20 years.
+At Suffolk University Law School, she is the Assistant Director of Financial Aid and manages the Direct Loan Program and the Loan Repayment Assistance Program (LRAP) for students who enter legal careers in public service.
 Janice borrowed student loans to attend law school and understands the importance of remaining proactive as a student loan borrower, from initial selection of a repayment plan to the final loan payment.

 New Students and first time Suffolk Law federal loan borrowers (Stafford & PLUS) are required to complete loan entrance counseling in order to receive loan funds.
 Online Entrance Counseling can be completed at studentloans.gov.
-You will need to sign in using your FAFSA PIN.
+You will need to sign in using your FSA ID (formerly FAFSA PIN).

 Federal regulations require that Federal loan information be submitted to the National Student Loan Data System (NSLDS) and that this information be accessible by guarantee agencies, lenders, and institutions determined to be authorized users of the system.

-Students who leave Suffolk University Law School for any reason are required to file the appropriate withdrawal and/or leave of absence form with the Office of the Registrar.
+Students who leave Suffolk University Law School for any reason are required to file the appropriate withdrawal and/or leave of absence form with the Office of Academic Services.

 All students who borrow federal loans: graduates, students on a leave of absence, students who will be enrolled less than half-time*, or withdrawn students are required to complete exit counseling.
 Follow the links below to complete the required loan exit counseling based on the type(s) of loan you borrowed:

 - Federal Stafford & Graduate PLUS Loan Borrowers

-Complete exit counseling at studentloans.gov. .You will need your FAFSA pin.
+Complete exit counseling at studentloans.gov. .You will need your FSA ID (formerly FAFSA pin).

 - Federal Perkins Loan or Trustee Loan Borrowers